syncfusion/blazor-docs/src/common/getting-started/server-side-blazor.md

     </head>
     ```

-    > Warning: `Syncfusion.Blazor` package should not install along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
+    > Warning: `Syncfusion.Blazor` package should not be installed along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
 Hence, you have to add the above `Syncfusion.Blazor.Themes` static web assets (styles) in the application.

 ### Using Syncfusion.Blazor NuGet Package [Old standard]

 > Warning: If you prefer the above new standard (individual NuGet packages), then skip this section.
 Using both old and new standards in the same application will throw ambiguous compilation errors.

 1. Install **Syncfusion.Blazor** NuGet package to the newly created application by using the `NuGet Package Manager`.
-Right-click the project and select Manage NuGet Packages.
+Right-click the project and then select Manage NuGet Packages.

     ![nuget explorer](images/nuget-explorer.png)